dottjt/LearningSchedule/README.md

 # Updates

+**10-07-17** - Fixed so many layout issues on the application today.
+Only another 850 billion to go ;)

-**10-07-17** - I've just been learning a heap of CSS lately, because I feel like that's what been limiting my progress on my app.
+**09-07-17** - I've just been learning a heap of CSS lately, because I feel like that's what been limiting my progress on my app.
 I've started getting back into my app, but it's hard - ultimately because I feel like it's architecturally flawed.
 I didn't design it mobile responsive first, deciding not to use normalizer etc. I think the job hunt has also been quite disheartening, basically because there are a limited number of jobs out there and we're in recession - so it's hard to keep going, especially when you know you're already qualified.
 Eh.
 I wouldn't have made it this far if I were a quitter, so we soldier on!
 Fixed a heap of bugs, and responsive issues on the app.

 **06-07-17** - I haven't been working on my app, at all.
 Though here's a basic overview of what's going down.
 - Had my anniversary weekend away in Hobart.